kristianmandrup/schema-to-yup/Readme.md

-# JSON Schema to Yup schema
+# Schema to Yup schema

-Build a Yup schema from a JSON Schema :)
+Build a Yup schema from a JSON Schema, GraphQL schema (type definition) or any other similar type/class and field/properties model or schema :)

 - [AJV: JSON Schema keywords](https://ajv.js.org/keywords.html)
 - [Learn JsonSchema](https://cswr.github.io/JsonSchema/)

-The builder currently supports the most commonly used JSON Schema layout.
+The builder currently supports the most commonly used [JSON Schema layout](https://json-schema.org/) and GraphQL type definition exports using [graphSchemaToJson](https://github.com/kristianmandrup/graphSchemaToJson) (see [GraphQL schema](#graphql-schema)).

 It also supports some extra convenience schema properties that make it more "smooth" to define validation requirements declaratively (see below).

-Note that if you use these extra properties, the JSON Schema is no longer valid if used in a context where JSON Schema validation is performed.

-We could later support normalization and de-normalization of a JSON Schema (if requested by the community).
+According to the JSON schema specs, you are free to add extra metadata to the field schema definitions beyond those supported "natively".

 ## Quick start